-As we approach Labor Day 2020, we can’t help but feel a strong sense of respect and appreciation for our favorite group of hard working citizens: Maine lobstermen and women.
+As we approach another Labor Day, we can’t help but feel a strong sense of respect and appreciation for our favorite group of hard working citizens: Maine lobstermen and women.
 Here are just a few reasons we’re celebrating our lobstermen this Labor Day weekend.

 Heritage, hard work and expertise

 The Maine lobster fishery dates back to the 1600s, making it one of the oldest lobster fisheries in the USA.
 Just like the generations before them, today’s Maine lobstermen hand-catch their lobster from their small day-boats around the Gulf of Maine.
 Most start their day well before sunrise, so they can be out to sea by daybreak.
 Since so much of their day depends on sea and climate conditions, Maine lobstermen have to become experts on the weather, oceanography, and the impacts of natural elements (such as moon phases) as they relate to the tide.